Triviality vs perturbation theory: an analysis for mean-field $\varphi^4$-theory in four dimensions: Introduction

-with $q=p_{n_1}+\cdots+p_n=-p_1-\cdots-p_{n_1-1}$. $\mathbb{S}$ is the symmetrisation operator averaging over the permutations $\sigma$ such that $\sigma(1)<\sigma(2)<\cdots<\sigma(n_1-1)$ and $\sigma(n_1)<\sigma(n_1+1)<\cdots<\sigma(n)$.
+with $q=p_{n_1}+\cdots+p_n=-p_1-\cdots-p_{n_1-1}$. $\mathbb{S}$ is the symmetrisation operator averaging over the permutations $\sigma$ such that $\sigma(1)<\sigma(2)<\cdots<\sigma(n_1-1)$ and $\sigma(n_1)<\sigma(n_1+1)<\cdots<\sigma(n)\,$.
 Since we considered a theory with a $\mathbb{Z}_2$-symmetry , only even moments ($n,n_1$ and $n_2\in 2\N$) are nonvanishing as the regularization does not break this symmetry.
 The flow equations are an infinite system of non-linear differential equations, the solutions of which are the CAS functions.
-By imposing boundary conditions, for the relevant parameters at the renormalization scale, one can then prove the perturbative renormalizability of the regularized theory through an inductive scheme which arises from the flow equations, see \cite{Mueller2003}.
-Here, we will follow a different approach.
-After performing the mean-field approximation we will fix the boundary conditions for those parameters at the bare scale $\alpha_0$ instead of the physical scale $\alpha\longrightarrow +\infty$.
+By imposing boundary conditions for the relevant parameters at the renormalization scale, one can prove the perturbative renormalizability of the regularized theory through an inductive scheme which arises from the flow equations, see \cite{Mueller2003}.